-Trace the journey of African Americans in Annapolis and explore their impact both nationally and internationally.
-This 90 minute walking tour starts at Market House Park across from the City Dock where slave ships entered 300 years ago.
-See the Alex Haley statue that marks the significance of the author of Roots, the journey of his ancestor Kunte Kinte.
-Work your way up the hill and through history to the State House to talk about Thurgood Marshall, the first African American Supreme Court Justice, and hear of the newly installed busts of Harriet Tubman and Frederick Douglass.
-Your guide will highlight the importance of the Underground Railroad in the Chesapeake Bay and throughout Annapolis.
+Trace the journey of African Americans in Annapolis, and explore their impact both nationally and internationally.
+Developed in partnership with the Kunte Kinte-Alex Haley Foundation and named a “Heritage Award Winner” by the Four Rivers Foundation, this 2-hour walking tour starts at Market House Park across from Annapolis City Dock, where slave ships entered 300 years ago.
+The Alex Haley statue that marks the significance of the author of Roots and the journey of his ancestor Kunte Kinte are featured.
+Symbolically, the stroll continues uphill hill through local history to the State House and the statue of Thurgood Marshall, the first African American Supreme Court Justice.
+Hear of famous Marylanders, such as Harriet Tubman and Frederick Douglass.
+Your period-attired guide will highlight the importance of the Underground Railroad in the Chesapeake Bay region and throughout Annapolis.
 During colonial times, the labor of both the enslaved and free blacks was the cornerstone upon which the tobacco economy was built.
-In the nineteenth century, Maryland was home to more free African-Americans than any other state.
-Presently, Maryland continues to grow because of the important contributions made by her African-American citizens.
+In the 19th-century, Maryland was home to more free African Americans than any other state.
+Presently, Maryland continues to grow because of the important contributions made by her African American residents.

 “Heritage Award Winner” – Four Rivers Foundation

 The Kunta Kinte-Alex Haley Foundation receives 20% of these revenues.